MacKelvey History, Family Crest & Coats of Arms

 The Irish surname MacKelvey originally appeared in Gaelic as "Mac Fhiodhbhuidhe," which is probably derived from the word "fiodhbhadhach," referring to "a woodman."

 The surname MacKelvey was first found in Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from ancient times.

 Early History of the MacKelvey family

-Another 241 words (17 lines of text) covering the years 1100 and 1563 are included under the topic Early MacKelvey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacKelvey research.
+Another 107 words (8 lines of text) covering the years 1100 and 1563 are included under the topic Early MacKelvey History in all our PDF Extended History products and printed products wherever possible.

 MacKelvey Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the MacKelvey family name revealed numerous spelling variations, including McEvoy, Evoy, McGilloway, McVeagh, McVeigh, McAvoy, McElwee, McElwy and many more.

 Early Notables of the MacKelvey family (pre 1700)